jezzsantos/saastack/docs/design-principles/0170-eventing.md

 ## Design Principles

 1. We want all DDD aggregates to utilize "domain events" to drive use cases.
-Irrespective of whether we they are persisting their state from events (a.k.a.
+Irrespective of whether we are persisting their state from events (a.k.a.
 Event Sourcing) or sourcing/capturing their current state from data snapshots (i.e. traditional record persistence in database tables).
 2. For [event-sourcing persistence schemes](0070-persistence.md) (that are, by definition, "write models" only), we need to build associated "read models" so that we can query across multiple domain aggregates.
 3. We want the flexibility to add/change our "read models" at any time, as the software changes, and not have lost any original data, and ideally re-create views of the data that are not previously "seen" (nor persisted) in the past.
 4. We want to prioritize denormalized views of data to query for maximum efficiency (i.e., without requiring complex joins, only necessary for optimizing the writing of related data).